Here is how to transform a washing machine drum for fire pit. It sounds retty hefty, but it’s actually easier than you think!

 The trash can lid can be had for $3.00, and old Webers can be found at garage sales for $10.00 or less sometimes.

-Take it to the next level!
+Take it to the next level: other uses for a washing machine drum:

 - If you have a large backyard and are having a big party, make multiple fire pits and place them throughout.
 Lay down a base of square patio tiles as a foundation to set it upon.